Phel provides an easy method to access the current HTTP request. While in PHP the request is distribute in different globals variables ($_GET

 (:require phel\http))

-(let [rsp (http/create-response-from-table
+(let [rsp (http/response-from-map

-@{:status 404 :body "Page not found"})]
+{:status 404 :body "Page not found"})]

 (http/emit-response rsp))